SprihaDeshpande/QA_Assessment/README.md

 ### **Answer to Question6**:

+To run this test go to the Folder `/Question6_APIAutomation/` on your terminal in the folder where this project is cloned

 In here we perform API Automation.
 All the code and utilities are in the git hub repo => [link for API Automation](https://github.com/SprihaDeshpande/QA_Assessment/tree/master/Question6_APIAutomation)

 We do API Testing through Pytest.
 All the code is written in Python3.